 Bitcoin Cash is changing the way people think about money.
 In order to help you learn about this revolutionary electronic cash system we have compiled a list of frequently used Bitcoin terms below.
-Note: the majority of these terms apply to both Bitcoin Cash (BCH) and Bitcoin Core (BTC).
-Read more about the differences between Bitcoin Cash and Bitcoin Core.
+Note: the majority of these terms apply to both Bitcoin Cash (BCH) and Bitcoin (BTC).
+Read more about the differences between Bitcoin Cash and Bitcoin.

 Address: A string of letters and numbers that people use to send bitcoin to or from.
 A bitcoin address is shared from one user to another user so that they can send you Bitcoin.
 Likewise, if you want to send bitcoin to someone you will need their address (obtained from their wallet).

 BCH: The most used and accepted abbreviation and exchange ticker symbol for the Bitcoin Cash digital currency.